Affordable Housing Resources

 Newburgh, NY 12551

 Rockland Housing Action Coalition offers new construction and budget/credit/mortgage/homeownership and foreclosure prevention counseling.
 The not-for-profit agency develops affordable housing.
-We write grants to the federal, state and local government to reduce the purchase prices of our new homes, so low- and middle-income families can obtain mortgages.
+We write grants to the federal, state, and local governments to reduce the purchase prices of our new homes, so low- and middle-income families can obtain mortgages.
 In addition, we provide budget/credit/mortgage/homeownership and foreclosure prevention counseling.

 Rural Ulster Preservation Co., Inc. (RUPCO)